 You get a backpack with a virtual reality helmet and sensors on your hands and feet, and then walk through one of the free roaming rooms.

-49. Hamburg activities in winter: Christmas market
+49. Christmas market

 Hamburg is also worth a visit at Christmas.
 There are many different Christmas markets in different parts of the city, which also start and end on different days.
 Each of them has a different theme and differently designed stalls.